-The Borough Council may hear requests for waiyers where it is alleged that the provisions of this (Act 167) ordinance inflict unnecessary hardship upon the applicant.
+A. The Borough Council may hear requests for waivers where it is alleged that the provisions of this chapter (or Act 16710) inflict unnecessary hardship upon the applicant.
 The waiver request shall be in writing on an application form promulgated by the borough and accompanied by the requisite fee based upon a fee schedule adopted by the borough.
-A copy of the completed application form shall be provided to each of the following: borough, borough engineer, borough solicitor and Joint Planning Commission.
+A copy of the completed application form shall be provided to each of the following: the borough, Borough Engineer, Borough Solicitor and Joint Planning Commission.
 The application shall fully document the nature of the alleged hardship.

-The borough may grant a waiver provided that all of the following findings are made in a given case:

-- 1. That there are unique physical circumstances or conditions, including irregularity of lot size or shape, or exceptional topographical or other physical conditions peculiar to the particular property, and that the unnecessary hardship is due to such conditions, and not the circumstances or conditions generally created by the provisions of this ordinance in the Storm Water Management District in which the property is located; - 2.
-That because of such physical circumstances or conditions, there is no possibility that the property can be developed in strict conformity with the provisions of this ordinance, including the "no harm" provision, and that the authorization of a waiver is therefore necessary to enable the reasonable use of the property; - 3.
-That such unnecessary hardship has not been created by the applicant; and

-4. That the waiver, if authorized, will represent the minimum waiver that will afford relief and will represent the least modification possible of the regulation in issue.

-In granting any waiver, the borough council may attach such reasonable conditions and safeguards as it may deem necessary to implement the purposes of Act 167 and this ordinance.
+- B. The borough may grant a waiver, provided that all of the following findings are made in a given case: - (1) That there are unique physical circumstances or conditions, including irregularity of lot size or shape or exceptional topographical or other physical conditions peculiar to the particular property and that the unnecessary hardship is due to such conditions and not the circumstances or conditions generally created by the provisions of this chapter in the Stormwater Management District in which the property is located. - (2) That, because of such physical circumstances or conditions, there is no possibility that the property can be developed in strict conformity with the provisions of this chapter, including the no-harm provision, and that the authorization of a waiver is therefore necessary to enable the reasonable use of the property. - (3) That such unnecessary hardship has not been created by the applicant. - (4) That the waiver, if authorized, will represent the minimum waiver that will afford relief and will represent the least modification possible of the regulation in issue. - C. In granting any waiver, the Borough Council may attach such reasonable conditions and safeguards as it may deem necessary to implement the purposes of Act 167 and this chapter.

-ARTICLE V - INSPECTIONS
+ARTICLE V Inspections